Serbipunk/bookmarkcopycat/README.md

 ## Introduction

-this bookmark extension copy the Chrome bookmark data using Chrome API and keep the duplicate locally.
+this bookmark extension loads the Chrome bookmark data using Chrome API and keeps the them locally.